turingschool/front-end-curriculum/lessons/html-basics.md

 <!dOcTyPe hTmL>
 ```

 ...although you should probably stick to upcase, downcase, or regular ol' capitalizing.
-You aren't an animal, right?
+Because you aren't an animal, are you?

 #### Page Contents